Glaucoma: Family & Relationships

 - Community volunteers

 - Family and friends

-Consider joining a support group for people with low vision.
+Consider joining a support group for people with glaucoma or low vision.
 Such groups provide a safe, welcoming space for members to discuss common issues, share coping strategies, and exchange information.

 Support from Family and Friends

 When a loved one is visually impaired, family and friends may not be sure what type of assistance the person may need or want.
 As a result, family and friends may overprotect or withdraw.